-- Synthetic jobs: We generate 30 different job sets, each containing 100 jobs.
+• Synthetic jobs: We generate 30 different job sets, each containing 100 jobs.
 For each job, the processor allocation is generated uniformly at random between 50 and 2000, while the execution time is generated uniformly at random between 100 and 20000 seconds.
 The total number of processors is set to be P = 10000.
-In the experiments, we also vary P to study its impact. - Jobs from Mira logs: We generate jobs by extracting from the log traces [1] (of June 2019) of the Mira supercomputer, which has P = 49152 compute nodes.
-There were 4699 jobs submitted in June 2019, and we group the ones submitted each day as a set to form 30 sets of jobs.
-Figure 1(a) plots the number of jobs in each day of the month, varying between 66 and 277.
-The processor allocations of the jobs vary between 512 and 49152, and the execution times vary between 37 and 86494 seconds.
-Figure 1(b) plots these two parameters for all jobs in the month (with each point representing a job).
+In the experiments, we also vary P to study its impact.

-Figure 1: Data from the trace logs of the Mira supercomputer.
+Fig. 1.
+Data from the trace logs of the Mira supercomputer.